flying-dude/efly/docs/README.md

 ## Set up an Efly System on a Block Devick

-You can use `efly dd` to install a preconfigured Arch Linux system directly on a given block device (keep in mind that this will wipe all data on that block device):
+You can use `efly dd` to set up efly directly on a given block device (keep in mind that this will wipe all data on that block device):

 ```
 efly dd /dev/sdX # wipe sdX and install efly